Indiana coronavirus updates: Rescheduling lost appointments from storm

 Latest US, world numbers

-There have been more than 76.45 million confirmed cases of COVID-19 in the United States as of 6 a.m.
-Sunday, according to Johns Hopkins University.
-There have been more than 902.26 thousand deaths recorded in the U.S.
+There have been more than 76.50 million confirmed cases of COVID-19 in the United States as of 1:30 a.m.
+Monday, according to Johns Hopkins University.
+There have been more than 902,600 deaths recorded in the U.S.

 For most people, the coronavirus causes mild or moderate symptoms.
 For some, especially older adults and people with existing health problems, it can cause more severe illness like pneumonia, or death.